wwha/obsidian-templates/README.md

 # obsidian-templates
-Obsidian templates is a collection of custom journalling templates for Obsidian
+Obsidian templates is a collection of custom journalling templates for Obsidian.
+It is forked from [obsidian-templates](https://github.com/joshuaknipe/obsidian-templates) with a few modifications.

 # Periodic Notes Navigation